Wire Armature: Tips, Techniques & How To Wrap Wire

 We get this question a lot and I will be honest - there is no set answer!
 A lot depends on how big the item is, how heavy it will be, what part you are making (a delicate finger or a structural leg could be quite different wires), and in the end it is down to personal preference.
-Personally I (Sophie) prefer a more solid structure so tend to go for the thicker wires, and use pliers to help bend into shape, all of which requires a lot of grip and hand strength.
+Some people prefer a more solid structure and tend to go for the thicker wire where the use of pliers is needed to bend into shape.
+All of which requires a lot of grip and hand strength.
 Other people prefer a softer and easier to bend wire, or don't like to use pliers.

 You will find your own favourites but here are some general tips :

 - Generally speaking, the thicker the wire the stronger and less pliable it is.
 The thinner the wire the softer and easier to bend it is.

 - Pliers are very useful for manipulating wire of any thickness, and proper pliers are necessary for the 1.5mm copper and the 1 & 1.25mm steel.
 A larger and a smaller jewellery pair both with integral wire cutters will set you up well, but if you are only using pipe cleaners, these can even be cut with old scissors.

 - Bare wire has no covering so is slippery when trying to wrap with wool - use beeswax balm or wrap with thin paper covered wire, pipe cleaners or masking tape to help the wool stick

 - Covered Wire is very useful as it skips the step above!

 - Size of project: Smaller animals up to 15cm are usually fine with the extra strong pipe cleaner.
 The main wires below for creating larger armature are Aluminium (Pliable), Covered Copper (medium-firm), Covered Steel (very firm)